MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 * If you need the most optimal performance for a high query volume, the ideal SKU should be compute-optimized.
 * If you need to query large volumes of data with relatively lower query load, the storage-optimized SKU can help reduce costs and still provide excellent performance.

 Because the number of instances per cluster for the small SKUs is limited, it's preferable to use larger VMs that have greater RAM.
 More RAM is needed for some query types that put more demand on the RAM resource, such as queries that use `joins`.
-Therefore, when you're considering scaling options, we recommend that you scale up to a larger SKU rather than scale out by adding more instances.
+That's why, when you're considering scaling options, we recommend that you scale-up to a larger SKU rather than scale-out by adding more instances.

 ## Compute SKU options